360.859.9090 | 503.405.4300

 INSPECT

-Due to the more difficult to locate nature of bumblebee and honey bee hives, a thorough inspection is absolutely necessary.
-Our team is well-versed in how to handle bee populations responsibly, and will spend the time necessary in order to understand your problem.
+Due to the more difficult-to-locate nature of bumblebee and honey bee hives, a thorough inspection is necessary.
+Our team is well-versed in handling bee populations responsibly and will take the time needed to understand your problem.

 Aspen Pest Control Technician Treating the Floorboards of a Portland OR Home